-Farewell In the Air • A Story of Dad Passing Away at the Start of my Exquisite Freedom Tour
+Farewell In the Air • Dad Passed Away at the Start of my Exquisite Freedom Tour

 I had decided to celebrate my semi-retirement at 33 with an Exquisite Freedom Tour: 16 countries in 16 weeks, to visit besties, clients and fans around the world so that I could select my next home base.